miztiik/AWS-Demos/README.md

 webSecGrpID=$(aws ec2 create-security-group --group-name webSecGrp --description "My Security Group for web servers" --vpc-id $vpcID --output text)
 ```

 Instances launched inside a VPC are invisible to the rest of the internet by default.
 AWS therefore does not bother assigning them a public DNS name.
-This can be changed easily,
+This can be changed easily by enabling the `DNS` support as shown below,

 ```sh
 aws ec2 modify-vpc-attribute --vpc-id $vpcID --enable-dns-support "{\"Value\":true}"